systemware-corporation/whistler/content/post/a-note-from-whistler-sai.md

 ---
-title: "A Note from Whistler Sai"
+title: "A Note from Whistler SAI"
 description: "She wanted me to show you this."
 categories: ["bin"]
 tags: ["announcement"]